-Provision STI L TI Variable pay outcomes comes such as approval for STI awards and LTI vesting oing basis as situations that may require discretion arise Clawback/Malus In the event of: Material non-compliance with any financial reporting procedures of the Groups; g requirement or other policies and operating - Fraudulent or dishonest behaviour; or - Misconduct The Boards have discretion to determine that some or all deferred STI restricted security awards and unvested LTIP awards are forfeited Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited, and the participant is not entitled to any further payment of cash STI.
+Provision STI LTI Variable pay outcomes The Boards have adopted a policy to consider if there are any circumstances that may require the exerc of discretion at the time of approval of variable pay outcomes such as approval for STI awards and LTI variable.
+This includes consideration both on an ongoing basis as situations that may require discretion and at the time decisions in relation to the actual variable pay outcomes are being made Clawback/Malus In the event of: Material non-compliance with any financial reporting procedures of the Groups; g requirement or other policies and operating - Fraudulent or dishonest behaviour; or - Misconduct The Boards have discretion to determine that some or all deferred STI restricted security awards and unvested LTIP awards are forfeited Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited, and the participant is not entitled to any further payment of cash STI.
 If a participant leaves for any other reason, subject to Board discretion, the participant will be entitled to a pro rata payment of cash STI subject to performance and deferred securities will normally stay 'on foot' until the end of the deferred period If a participant resigns or is terminated for cause (including gross misconduct), unvested performance rights will automatically lapse.
 If a participant leaves for any other reason, subject to Board discretion, a pro-rata number of unvested performance rights (reflecting the portion of performance period served) will normally stay 'on-foot' to be tested against the performance condition at the end of the original performance period Change of control Upon a change of control: - The Boards will determine in their absolute discretion the treatment for STI opportunity - Subject to the Boards determining otherwise, cash based STI will be assessed on a pro rata basis and paid at that time based on performance, and deferred STI will vest in full Where a change of control occurs or is likely to occur, the Boards have discretion to determine the treatment of unvested equity awards and the timing of such treatment.
 In the event the Boards do not exercise its discretion, the LTIP will vest pro rata for time and performance